Mother Nessie, the beauty enabler, strikes again: about two months ago, she nabbed this Rimmel London Wonder’full Volume Colourist Mascara for me.

 To tell the truth I didn’t put much faith in this claim, so I didn’t really expect it to fulfill it.
 My main expectations from any mascara is to not become lumpy or clumpy, or give me panda eyes, since giving me anything resembling long lush lashes seems like a pipe dream, and I’m at peace with that.
 Besides, I don’t use this product every day, and according to the maker, you can only begin to see results after at least two weeks of continuous use.

-This mascara fulfills my essential demands well: it’s quite fluid and coats evenly with little clumping, even after almost two months of use, though it doesn’t give lots of volume; personally I don’t want it either, since too many “volumizing” kind of mascaras just end up giving me those gunked-up lashes that look like broken spider legs along my eyelids… haaate.
+This mascara fulfills my essential demands well: it’s quite fluid and coats evenly with little to no clumping, even after almost two months of use, though it doesn’t give much volume; personally I don’t want it either, since too many “volumizing” kind of mascaras just end up giving me those gunked-up lashes that look like broken spider legs along my eyelids… haaate.
 As for building length, it does so quite nicely, as much as it is possible to do with my paltry eyelashes.
 As far as these demands go, it gets top marks.

 Normally, since I put on this mascara in the morning till I get home in the evening, I don’t see smudging on my lids, or in the corners of my eyes, but I have had it happen on a couple occasions, after a specially long day, that it smudged beneath my eyes a little.
 Nothing to the point of resembling Ozzy Osbourne (I dabbed it away, and went on my business), but ever since then, I’ve been kind of wary about this mascara’s prolonged performance; with this in mind, I don’t think I would use this mascara in the summer.